 What can I do?

-- If all parts of the tree are at least 4 metres away from the lines, you can trim the tree yourself, or hire an arborist to trim the tree for you
+- If all parts of the tree are at least 4 metres away from power lines, you can trim the tree yourself, or hire an arborist to trim the tree for you (recommended)

-- If the tree is within 4 metres of the line or you’ve received a notice from us, you’ll need a professional arborist authorised to work near power lines
+- If any part of the tree is within 4 metres of power lines or you’ve received a notice from us, you’ll need a professional arborist authorised by us

 - Download our tree maintenance brochure at the bottom of this page